stanfordnlp/CoreNLP/_pages/migration.md

 | mention | coref.mention |
 | quote_attribution | quote.attribution |

-### Several annotators have been enhanced to run other other annotators.
+### Several annotators have been enhanced to run other annotators.

 This original annotators list: